About the fellowship programme

 The need to maximise regional distribution of the awards.

-Applications for 2016 are now closed and are being reviewed.
-For reference, the application form and additional information about the fellowship and application instructions, as well as Frequently Asked Questions can be downloaded from the attachments below.
+Applications for 2017 are now open for submissions.
+The application form and additional information about the fellowship and application instructions, as well as Frequently Asked Questions can be downloaded from the attachments below.